 2. A Domain name Naming contest

 Use this method if you know what you want in a domain name.
 Perfect for those who don’t want to go through the stressful process of finding the title themselves.
-With clear instructions of what to expect and a brief description to the purpose of your website, submit a name contest request and let the naming squad do the work for you.
+With clear instructions of what you expect and a brief description to the purpose of your website, submit a name contest request and let the naming squad do the work for you.
 Examples of brilliant sites where you can provide such requests include squadhelp.com and namestation.com.

 3. Use syllables to alter words to cool domain names.